 Dogs come in contact with a great many things throughout their day.
-We cannot always be there to stop them from becoming hurt and therefore it is important that we understand what should be done if the need for first aid occurs.
+We cannot always be there to stop them from becoming hurt; therefore, we must understand what should be done if the need for first aid occurs.
 First aid covers a wide range of ailments, so specifics are often needed as opposed to a blanket form of first aid.
-In this article we will discuss the specific problem of eye injuries.
+In this article, we will discuss the specific problem of eye injuries.

-The eyes are often one of the most looked over part of any dog.
-As long as they can see we tend not to mess with that part of the animal too much.
-We cannot feel what our dog is feeling so it is vital that we watch for symptoms.
+The eyes are often one of the most looked over parts of any dog.
+As long as they can see, we tend not to mess with that part of the animal too much.
+We cannot feel what our dog is feeling, so we must watch for symptoms.
 Symptoms of an eye injury can range from mild to severe.

 Some of the symptoms you need to watch for are as follows.